-We have audited the accompanying financial statements of the California Partnership to End Domestic Violence (a nonprofit organization), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the California Partnership to End Domestic Violence (a nonprofit organization), which comprise the Statements of Financial Position as of June 30, 2024 and 2023, and the related Statements of Activities, Functional Expenses and Cash Flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the 2023 financial statements present fairly, in all material respects, the financial position of the California Partnership to End Domestic Violence (the Partnership) as of June 30, 2023, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the California Partnership to End Domestic Violence (the Partnership) as of June 30, 2024 and 2023, and the changes in its net assets and its cash flows for the years then ended, in accordance with accounting principles generally accepted in the United States of America.